PanJiaChen/vue-element-admin-site/docs/rich-editor.md

 ## Tinymce
 Here to briefly talk about the use of Tinymce in you own projects.

 The current method of using the global reference.
-Code in: `static/tinymce` (The files in the static directory will not be build by webpack), import in index.html.
+Code in: `static/tinymce` (The files in the static directory will not be build by webpack), import in index.html .And make sure it's in the order before your `app.js`!

 > The current use of the npm installation 'Tinymce' method is more complex and has some problems (which may be used in the future). :space_invader: